pavondunbar/Roxy/README.md

 After you've created your Python virtual environment, activate it by running the command below:

 ```
-source StockAdvisor/bin/activate
+source RoxyEnv/bin/activate
 ```

 # Install Required Libraries Using PIP

-Run the following command to install the libraries you need to run the AI model as well as train it:
+Run the following command to install the libraries you need to run and train Roxy:

 ```
-pip install yfinance numpy scikit-learn tensorflow ta datetime
+pip install yfinance numpy scikit-learn tensorflow ta datetime matplotlib
 ```

-# Start the AI Model
+# Initialize Roxy

 Now the fun begins!
-Run the following command to boot up the StockAdvisor AI model:
+Run the following command to Initialize Roxy:

 ```
-python3 StockAdvisorAI.py
+python3 Roxy.py
 ```

-The AI model will initialize and ask you to submit a stock ticker symbol for a company
+Roxy will initialize and ask you to submit a stock ticker symbol for a company. **Please submit a ticker in ALL CAPS (ex: AAPL, TSLA).**

-After you submit the stock ticker symbol, the AI will do 25 iterations over the dataset.
-StockAdvisorAI is effectively "training itself" to find patterns in the datasets so it can make a determination.
+After you submit the stock ticker symbol, Roxy will do 25 iterations over the dataset.
+Roxy is effectively "training herself" to find patterns and anomalies in the dataset so she can make a determination.

-Once StockAdvisorAI finishes training, it will output a decision for you to either BUY, SELL, or HOLD the stock.
+Once Roxy finishes training, she will output a decision for you to either BUY, SELL, or HOLD the stock, reasons for her decision, and a visual chart that you can save on your computer.

 # Closing Notes

-1. This AI model uses the Yahoo Finance (yfinance) dataset to train itself
+1. Roxy uses the Yahoo Finance (yfinance) dataset to train herself.
-2. This AI model trains itself based on the stock's Historical Price Data, Volume, the stock's RSI (Relative Strength Index), and the stock's MACD (Moving Average Convergence Divergence) technical indicators.
+2. Roxy trains herself based on the stock's Historical Price Data, Volume, the stock's RSI (Relative Strength Index), and the stock's MACD (Moving Average Convergence Divergence) among other technical indicators.
-3. StockAdvisorAI does not use Sentiment Score when analyzing stock data
+3. At this time, **Roxy does not use Sentiment Score when analyzing stock data.**
-4. StockAdvisorAI analyzes data from 01/10/2010 to the current day; however, only 3 months of past data is used to make a recommendation.
+4. Roxy analyzes data from 01/10/2010 to the current day; however, only 3 months of past data is used to make a recommendation.

 # Disclaimer

-If you are enjoying StockAdvisorAI, that is awesome and I appreciate it.
-But please...**do not use StockAdvisorAI as a "final decision maker" when analyzing a certain stock.**
+If you enjoy using Roxy to hopefully make you more money and be better informed to make an investment decision, that is awesome and I appreciate it.
+But please...**do not use Roxy as a "final decision maker" when analyzing a certain stock.**

 As a human, you should still do your research and due diligence before you make any investment decisions to buy, sell, or hold certain stocks.

-By using StockAdvisorAI, you agree to hold the AI, its creator Pavon Dunbar, or any affiliates or representatives of StockAdvisorAI harmless from any financial damages, errors, etc that may result from using StockAdvisorAI.
+By using Roxy, you agree to hold Roxy, its creator Pavon Dunbar, or any affiliates or representatives of Roxy harmless from any financial damages, errors, etc that may result from use or misuse of Roxy.

-StockAdvisorAI is a **work in progress** and will be consistently updated.
+Roxy is a **work in progress** and will be consistently updated.

+# Let's Get Social!

+Feel free to connect with me.
+My Linktree is https://linktr.ee/pavondunbar